BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-final/solvency-II-files/final_EIOPA-BoS-14-259_Final report_ORSA.pdf.md

 written policy on risk management.
 As risk management includes the ORSA, undertakings have to develop a policy for ORSA.
 --- Page 18 ---
-![This is a presentation slide outlining Guideline 5, which pertains to the record-keeping of each ORSA (Own Risk and Solvency Assessment).
-The guideline mandates that every ORSA and its outcome must be properly evidenced and documented by the undertaking.
+![A concise summary of Guideline 5, which mandates that undertakings must evidence and document each Own Risk and Solvency Assessment (ORSA) and its outcome to maintain a proper record.

 #### Guideline 5 – Record of each ORSA
 The undertaking should evidence and document each ORSA and its outcome.](#)